Nikara4/MyCV/README.md

 [github pages link](https://nikara4.github.io/MyCV/)

 ## Status
 Project is: completed.
 I do not intend to add any interactive features on this page.
-I will expand my skills and courses section as I go.
+I will expand skills and courses sections as I go.

 ## Inspiration
 This project is based on a final excercise from the course: Web developer od podstaw w 15 dni - [Samuraj Programowania](https://websamuraj.pl/)